CS171/Homework_instructions/week-07/hw/week-07_hw.md

     ``` markdown
     /submission_FirstnameLastname
+    	lab_partner.txt
     	hw/
     		implementation/ ...folder for your code
         		index.html
             	css/ 		...folder with all CSS files
             	js/ 		...folder with all JavaScript files
+            design/         ...folder for your sketches
         lab/

             ...
     ```

 2. Make sure to keep the overall size of your submission under 5MB!
+Sketches don't have to be in the highest resolution, but should still be readable.

 3. Upload a single .zip file.